Astor63/BL2-Mods/Work In Progress/Finesse/ReadMe.md

 - Moxxi Version: [No More Moxxi Lifesteal v2.0](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Akathris/NoMoreMoxxiLifestealv2.0.txt) by [Akathris](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Akathris) .
 His Mod is self explanatory: removes lifesteal from Moxxi weapons and changes it to passive health regeneration.

-- Both Version: [Double Anarchy v4](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Aaron0000/Weapon-Item%20Parts%20and%20Accessories/DoubleAnarchyv4.txt) by [Aaron00000](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Aaron0000) : Changes the SMGs accuracy accessory into the Double Accessory from Borderlands 1... and your Discord Solver will shot 4 bullets/projectiles at the cost on 2 ammo.
+- Both Version: [Double Anarchy v4](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Aaron0000/Weapon-Item%20Parts%20and%20Accessories/DoubleAnarchyv4.txt) by [Aaron00000](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Aaron0000) : Changes the SMGs accuracy accessory into the Double Accessory from Borderlands 1... and your Finesse will shot 2 Smart Elemental Adaptive Plasma Projectile at the cost on 4 ammos, and will have a chance to be doubled and shot 4 SEAPP at the ridiculous cost on 4 ammo.

 ![Finesse Moxxi Version with Double Anarchy Mod](https://i.imgur.com/fkJRAqD.png "Don't worry guys... even if my screen capture show French text, my mods are in English")

 ### Compatibility:

 - 100% compatible with UCP 4.1
+- Should be compatible with most other mods, as long as they do not modify the Commerce Firing Mode.
 - Just be aware from the following:
   - This mode use Grenade Damage for the Splash Format, so if you are going to use the Discord Solver with a Siren character :warning: Maya :warning: , don't forget to toggle the Grenade Damage to Reaper Splash Damage.

 ### Credits & Thanks: